-To access the following items on the database server program group, click Start > Programs > IBM Informix 11.70.
+The database server program group is accessible through Start > Programs.
 The following table describes the program group menu.

 Table 3-1.
 IBM Informix program group

 Menu item Description Documentation Contains shortcuts to product documentation: Information Center A Web-based, powerful online interface containing the technical information about the IBM Informix products.
 Requires a connection to the Internet.
 If you do not have a connection to the Internet, you can find the product documentation on the installation media.
 Release notes Describes new features of IBM Informix products.
 This file also contains information about any changes to function from previous releases and any known problems and their workarounds.
 Read this file before you use the database server.
 Error Messages Provides a complete list of all of the error messages and their corrective actions.
 Server Instance Manager Creates and configures new server instances and removes configured server instances.